sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 * Updates to list output logic.
 * Fixed bug with tooltips scrolling on mobile.
 * Fixed bug with Google Hangout event links.
+* Fixed a bug with widget settings not being unique.
+* Error messaging updates.

 = 2.1.7 =